fluent/fluent-operator/docs/plugins/fluentbit/input/tail.md

 # Tail

-The Tail input plugin allows to monitor one or several text files.
-It has a similar behavior like tail -f shell command.
+The Tail input plugin allows to monitor one or several text files. <br /> It has a similar behavior like tail -f shell command. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/inputs/tail**

 | Field | Description | Scheme |